adambraimbridge/origami-service/README.md

 The Express application will have some additional properties, added by the Origami Service module.
 These will also be added to `app.locals` so they're available in your views.

+  - `app.origami.log`: The logger passed in to the service
+  - `app.origami.metrics`: The [Next Metrics] instance which can be used to send additional data to Graphite
   - `app.origami.options`: The defaulted [options](#options) passed into the `origamiService` call
   - `app.origami.server`: The [HTTP Server] which was returned by `app.listen`